wlandau/targets-shiny/README.md

 Every [`targets`](https://docs.ropensci.org/targets/) pipeline requires a `_targets.R` configuration file and R scripts with supporting functions if applicable.
 The [`tar_helper()`](https://docs.ropensci.org/targets/reference/tar_helper.html) function writes arbitrary R scripts to the location of your choice, and tidy evaluation with `!!` is a convenient templating mechanism that translates Shiny UI inputs into target definitions.
 In this app, the functions in `R/pipeline.R` demonstrate the technique.

+### Scaling out to many users

+Serious scalable apps in production should submit pipelines and other long background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.
+However, as described below, this particular app uses local server-side processes.
+The reasons are purely pedagogical: local processes are more likely to generalize across proprietary installations of [Shiny Server](https://rstudio.com/products/shiny/shiny-server/) and [RStudio Connect](https://rstudio.com/products/connect/).

 ### Persistent background processes

 This particular app runs pipelines as background processes that persist after the user logs out.
 Before you launch a new pipeline, first check if there is already an existing one running. [`tar_pid()`](https://docs.ropensci.org/targets/reference/tar_pid.html) retrieves the ID of the most recent process to run the pipeline, and [`ps::pid()`](https://ps.r-lib.org/reference/ps_pids.html) lists the IDs of all processes currently running.
 If no process is already running, start the [`targets`](https://docs.ropensci.org/targets/) pipeline in a persistent background process: